 - Bring a large pot of water to a boil.
 Add a pinch of salt and a dash of olive oil.
-Cook pappardelle until al dente.
+Cook pappardelle pasta until al dente.
 Strain and set aside.

 - Meanwhile, season shrimp with salt and pepper.
 In a large saucepan on medium-high heat, sauté shrimp in olive oil until fully cooked through, about 4-5 minutes per side (or until no longer translucent).

-- Fold in pappardelle and cherry tomatoes until pasta is fully coated in the white sauce.
+- Fold in pappardelle and cherry tomatoes until pasta is fully coated in the creamy white sauce.
 Let simmer for an additional 3-4 minutes or until sauce slightly thickens.
 Lastly, drizzle with truffle oil before serving (truffle oil is strong so you will only need 1-2 tablespoons for the recipe).

 - Serve immediately with a lime wedge and topped with additional chopped parsley.